TehNut-Mods/Soul-Shards-The-Old-Ways/README.md

 ## License

-Soul Shards: The Old Ways for Minecraft 1.8.9 is licensed as [MIT](https://tldrlegal.com/license/mit-license).
+Soul Shards: The Old Ways for Minecraft 1.8.9 and above is licensed as [MIT](https://tldrlegal.com/license/mit-license).

 All of the art is property of [BBoldt](https://github.com/BBoldt/).
 The art is released into the public domain.